 Polar Medicine course attendee

 You’ll find yourself in the company of polar guides and expert medics with extensive cold environment experience and all set to learn from the best in the business.

-- Student in your final year of study
+- A student in your final year of study

 - We highly recommend that you take our Expedition and Wilderness Medicine Course first, or a similar alternative.

 - Basic knowledge of expedition planning

 Based in the Arctic Circle at Ravnastua Mountain Hut on the Finnmark Plateau, the location is a special experience in itself.
 Sitting at 69.5 degrees latitude and 30km from the town of Karasjok, this remote hut has been run by the same Sami family since 1947 and is a great location to see the Northern Lights

 During the week you’ll learn the essentials of polar travel, survival and cold weather medicine whilst immersed in this wild and exposed environment.
 Our team consists of doctors with significant cold weather experience, Norwegian guides with local expertise and of course, our two renowned Antarctic explorers.

 This highly-practical course allows you to experience a polar environment first hand.
 You’ll travel on skis, before completing sessions on avalanche awareness and rescue to enable you to choose safe routes of travel.
 You’ll learn to build snow shelters, and sleep in them before putting your new polar skills to the test on a 3 day Arctic expedition followed by a rescue scenario under the expert guidance of the World Extreme Medicine team.